ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Early on in your startup, as CTO you may be filling both of these roles.
 Very early in your hiring roadmap you should plan to have a great product manager who can take some of these responsibilities from you.
 Some product managers excel at project management, while others don't find joy in it and therefore don't put time and attention into it.
 Arguably, early on at your startup, it's okay either way; with a small team, the consequences of lax project management are minimal.
 However, as you get larger, formalizing project management becomes more important, and if your product manager isn't filling the role, you should aim to augment them with a project manager.

-My general recommendation is to formally delegate project management when EPD has grown to around twenty people. at will mean formally assigning yourself that role, having the product manager do it, or hiring a dedicated project manager. you'll want to be involved early on in setting up project management processes, ensure that the mechanisms being put in place for project management support the kind of culture you're looking to build, and are empathetic to all parties involved.
+My general recommendation is to formally delegate project management when EPD has grown to around twenty people.
+That will mean formally assigning yourself that role, having the product manager do it, or hiring a dedicated project manager. you'll want to be involved early on in setting up project management processes, ensure that the mechanisms being put in place for project management support the kind of culture you're looking to build, and are empathetic to all parties involved.

 ### Managing Managers and Manager Training

 There's an industry expression that your company is ultimately run by your middle managers.
 Theimplication is that, despite whatever strategies and processes executives put in place, it's the middle managers who ultimately have the highest impact on the quantity and quality of output.
 Middle managers hire individual contributors, set their day-to-day objectives, and hold them accountable for quality standards.
 The best middle managers are mini executives, focused on culture, building collaborative teams, and working to enable them to do their best work.
 It follows then that, as an executive, you should put a lot of effort into hiring, managing, and training those middle managers.

-The complicated topic of training managers deserves an entire book on its own, and it's a skill that takes time to master. at said, the top two lessons I can offer you that will provide leverage to all other skills here is to set an example yourself and build a culture of continuous management learning.
+The complicated topic of training managers deserves an entire book on its own, and it's a skill that takes time to master.
+That said, the top two lessons I can offer you that will provide leverage to all other skills here is to set an example yourself and build a culture of continuous management learning.
 The minute you hire or promote somebody into management you should make it clear that your expectation is that they will commit to putting time and effort into refining their craft of management. you'll go out of your way to make that easy for them by including management training in their personal goals and development plan, providing them resources to level up on management skills, helping them work through management problems, and teaching them everything you know.

 Management training doesn t have to be over-the-top burdensome and expensive.
 If budgets permit, I highly recommend hiring outside management coaches for your managers.
 An internal manager monthly book reading/review can also be effective at kickstarting the continuous development flywheel.